kabutor/RecoverOfflineCertificate/README.md

 - You need to be able to read the file structure of the broken/old Windows drive.
 - I will use some tools on linux, and other from windows, I guess you can do it all from windows, but I'm more comfortable doing it this way.
 - You need to know the password of the windows account the cert was installed.
 Also this works if the account is a local one, if it's a Microsoft Account I don’t think this is gonna work as the DPAPI encription password may (will) differ.
+- If you are gonna do this for a lot of certificates I did some scripts to help with that : https://github.com/kabutor/RecoverOfflineCertificate/blob/master/scriptshelp.md

 ## Extract the certificates